How to make content marketing profitable

 Content marketing refers to any activity that markets a blog, business, or product without resorting to sales and advertising.
 In other words, it offers readers information of value in return for traffic, increased authority and influence.

 Building traffic volumes through written material ultimately leads to profit, as the content itself should generate revenue through advertising, affiliate marketing, or sales.

 This article analyzes the costs of content marketing, as well as how to create and market great material (in particular, blog content) so that provides high conversion rates, for maximum ROI (Return On Investment).

 What does content cost to create?

 - pay someone to do it for you

 - spend time and effort creating it yourself

 This kind of simplifies the equation a bit because it doesn't take into account the fact that the material itself must be of very high quality - if it is going to earn money for you or your business.

 High quality content, unlike most online material, takes time, experience and skill to create.

 It's the exception, rather than the rule, for bloggers to succeed straight away.

 So creating content has additional costs associated with a learning curve.
-This is actually one of the main reasons many businesses fail to make money online.
+This is actually one of the main reasons many businesses fail to become profitable.